sunriselink/nas_stack/README.md

 ## VPN

-Add to your `.ovpn` file ip addresses if you want enable split tunneling
+Add to your `.ovpn` file ip addresses if you want to enable split tunneling

 ```
 pull-filter ignore redirect-gateway